eoinkelly/notes/oauth/oauth.md

             * authorization code
             * implicit
     2. Token endpoint
-        * used by the client to exchange an authorization grant for an access token
+        * used by the client to exchange an authorization grant or refresh token for an access token
             * "typically wtih client authentication" ????
                 * does that mean the client has to authenticate itself with the authorization server before hitting this endpoint????
+        * used for every grant type except _implicit_.
+        * client use use HTTP POST method to get access tokens
+        * spec does not specify a way for the client to figure out the URI of the token endpoint - it is usually hardcoded
 * Client
     1. Redirection endpoint
         * Used by the authorization server to return responses containaing authorization credentaisl to the client via th resource owner user-agent